 ORDER OF PRECEDENCE In case of any inconsistency, conflict, or ambiguity among the Contract Documents, the documents shall govern in the following order: (a) Change Orders and written amendments to this Agreement; (b) this Agreement; (c) subject to subsection 14.2.2 the drawings (large scale governing over small scale), specifications, and addenda issued prior to the execution of this Agreement or signed by both Parties; (d) information furnished by Owner pursuant to subsection 3.13.4 or designated as a Contract Document in section 14.1; (e) other documents listed in this Agreement.
 Among categories of documents having the same order of precedence, the term or provision that includes the latest date shall control.
 Information identified in one Contract Document and not identified in another shall not be considered a conflict or inconsistency.

-OWNER:
+OWNER: Taos Soil & Water Conservation District

 BY: